The King of Hybern · Cauldron-Bearer · The Ancient Enemy

 The Waiting King

-For five hundred years Hybern bides beyond the Wall, nursing the grievance of an age when faeries ruled mortals unchallenged, watching the magic that pens him slowly thin.
+Five hundred years beyond the Wall, nursing the grievance of an age when faeries ruled mortals unchallenged, watching the magic that pens him slowly thin.
+Patience this petty should be illegal.

 The Cauldron Reclaimed

-He moves to seize the Cauldron and a Wyrdkey — the means to tear down the Wall and pour the world back into the vessel that made it.
+He moves on the Cauldron and a Wyrdkey — the means to tear down the Wall and pour the world back into the vessel that made it.
+We could see exactly where this was going and we still weren't ready.

 The Weapon Forged

-He turns the Cauldron on the unwilling, remaking mortals into instruments of his war, and gathers the courts and creatures he can bind to his cause.
+He turns the Cauldron on the unwilling, remaking mortals into instruments of his war, gathering every court and creature he can bind to his cause.
+The part we don't talk about.

 The War with Hybern

-His ambition drags all of Prythian into open war, uniting enemies who would never otherwise have stood together against the ancient enemy.
+His ambition drags all of Prythian into open war and unites enemies who'd never otherwise have stood in the same room.
+He built his own opposition.
+Iconic, honestly.

 The King Unmade

-The certainty of the immortal who could not lose breaks on the battlefield — Hybern's war ends with its king undone.
+The certainty of the immortal who could not lose breaks on the battlefield.
+Hybern's war ends with its king undone, and we have rewatched it every time we needed it.